matayal/learning-library/developer-library/microservices-with-oracleaq/intro/intro.md

 ### About Product/Technology

-PL/SQL, Java, and Python AQ/ TEQ Workflow examples will be demonstrated.
+PL/SQL, Java, Python and Node.js(in the nearby future) AQ/ TEQ Workflow examples will be demonstrated.

 ### Objectives